Pumpkin Patches Cumbria 2025

 Pumpkin picking is a great way to get into the autumn spirit and enjoy some fun family time together.
 With so many pumpkin patches to choose from in Cumbria, you’re sure to find the perfect one for you.

-Happy pumpkin picking folks!
+Happy pumpkin picking, folks!